qianqianqi28/ca-pmi-word-embeddings/README.md

-# A comparison of correspondence analysis with PMI-based word embedding methods
+# Correspondence Analysis and PMI-Based Word Embeddings: A Comparative Study
-This project is for A comparison of correspondence analysis with PMI-based word embedding methods.
+This project is for Correspondence Analysis and PMI-Based Word Embeddings: A Comparative Study.

 ## Configuration instructions
 The project structure distinguishes two folders: